CausalDynamics: A large-scale benchmark for structural discovery of dynamical causal models: Experiments

 Overall, existing algorithms show shortcomings when confronted with coupled dynamical and physical systems as shown in Figure \ref{fig:coupled_output} for a random single graph realization.
 Across methods we find that autocorrelation is inferred where none exists.
 The baselines also appear conservative, predicting dense adjacency in the presence of nonstationary dynamics.
 In the climate case, methods perform well but do not recover the full coupling between ocean basins.
 Nevertheless, scores are the highest for the climate examples, possibly due to the noise in the generated data which might benefit some methods in recovering the underlying graph structure.
 Surprisingly in Figure~\ref{fig:auroc_cdf}, we observe minimal improvement in the standardized case, especially for methods like VARLiNGAM that exploit topological ordering.
+We performed additional ablation studies that consider the effect of time subsampling, partial observability, and varying edge-level activation function in Appendix~\ref{app:additional_results}.

 Finally, we note that for sparse graphs, AUROC can be deceptively high because the false-positive rate remains low due to a higher number of true-negatives.
 Thus, for coupled systems AUPRC scores might be more representative of the true performance due to the penalization of false positives.
-Other metrics like Structural Hamming Distance \cite{tsamardinos2006max} or Structural Intervention Distance \cite{peters2013structural}, suffer from different limitations as they generally only return absolute error counts independent from the edge density or graph size, thus making a comparison across graph hierarchies difficult.
+Other metrics like SHD \cite{chickering2002optimal,tsamardinos2006max} or Structural Intervention Distance \cite{peters2013structural}, suffer from different limitations as they generally only return absolute error counts independent from the edge density or graph size, thus making a comparison across graph hierarchies difficult.